 Technical, economic and societal evaluation of IT-products (TDDC34)

-The general aim of this course is to provide a holistic perspective on models and methods to analyze and evaluate new technology (IT-based products or/and services) and its alternatives as well as its socio-economic-technical effects;
+The general aim of this course is to provide a holistic perspective on models and methods to analyse and evaluate new technology (IT-based products or/and services) and its alternatives as well as its socio-economic-technical effects;

 - Comprehend the various evaluation methods and models discussed in the course, as well as their scientific base

 - Apply the methods in a project

 Regarding the economic, and technical evaluation, we focus on the organisational perspective rather than the individual or consumer.
 Organisations of interest do not need to be legal entities, also loosely coupled networks that have a common goal (e.g. a sports club, online communities, ...) can be a typical setting to investigate.